leske42/CPP09/README.md

 You can see that the comparisons always grow upon reaching the next power of 2 (2, 4, 16, etc).

 Now imagine then that you need to insert a container of 11 (unsorted) elements into another container of 11 (sorted).
 We will examine three appraches for insertion: inserting left to right, inserting right to left, and then inserting following the Jacobstahl sequence.

+*NOTE: If you have _Ligretto_ or any other colored & numbered cards, I recommend using them to try and visualize each approach for yourself (one distinct color for each container).
+In case you do not have any at hand, I will attach some pictures at the end of this file at the _Pictures_ section.*

 **First approach - inserting left to right**